 Tactical training and Procedural Justice

 Additionally, supervisors and commanders of CROs should identify training which will enhance the professional development of CROs.
 CROs should identify training which will enhance their development or job performance and submit training requests for consideration.
+In all cases, CRO training shall involve community resources to the greatest extent possible.

-Selection
+Tenure Selection

 There is no mandatory length of time for CRO members to serve in their role.
 Transfers into and out of any CRO unit are governed by OPD DGO B-04, Personnel Assignments, Selection Process, and Transfers.
-However, newly appointed members are expected and encouraged to serve a minimum of two years in position.
+However, newly appointed members are expected and encouraged to serve a minimum of five two years in the position.

+Outgoing CRO’s shall fully update, orient and educate the incoming CRO to Beat priorities and issues, past and present, as well as introduce him/her to Beat Stakeholders.

 FOOT PATROL OFFICERS